-Learn how you can use generative artificial intelligence (GenAI) at CCCU and what restrictions the University has put on its use.
+Learn how you can use generative artificial intelligence (GenAI) at CCCU and what conditions the University has put on its use.

-Our approach to GenAI is educative, not punitive.
+Our approach to GenAI is educative, rather than punitive.
 'Educative' means 'learning with and about'.
 Therefore, you can use GenAI tools to complement your learning but not to replace it.
 You may not use GenAI to produce work for assessment, unless explicitly told to do so by your module lead.
-Here, we explain how to use GenAI tools effectively, ethically, and responsibly.
+Here, we explain how to use GenAI tools effectively, ethically and responsibly.

 If you are unfamiliar with the language of GenAI, you can to refer to the glossary in the FAQs.
 There you will find definitions of key terms such as 'generative artificial intelligence', 'ethics,' and 'prompts'.